-Offers a detailed study of aspects of some major performance styles, forms and traditions, and of the social and cultural contexts which shaped them.
-This course provides an introduction to the study of European performance from the Greeks to the end of the 19th century.
+This course offers a detailed study of aspects of some major performance styles, forms and traditions, and of the social and cultural contexts which shaped them.

 Not currently offered.